-If you want expanded viewing on your Smart TV, getting a Smart TV VPN sounds like a no-brainer – you’ll be able to watch region-blocked Netflix shows, and access other exclusive services anywhere in the world.
+If you want expanded viewing on your Smart TV, a Smart TV VPN is a no-brainer – you’ll be able to watch region-blocked Netflix shows, and access other exclusive services anywhere in the world.
 However, thanks to the vast variety of devices out there, it's worth considering what the best VPN for your TV is, and what it can actually do.

 Put simply, a VPN reroutes your connection away from your ISP's servers and through its own.
 You can choose which server to use, in any country, and you'll appear to be located wherever that chosen server is.
 So, if you're in the UK but want to watch US Netflix, you can do that by selecting a US server.

 However, not all Smart TVs support VPNs in the same way.
 Android TVs are most compatible, but Samsung devices, for example, use the proprietary Tizen OS which doesn’t support VPN connections, and Smart DNS is absolutely necessary.
 (Briefly, Smart DNS is a tool for changing your location on devices that don't support VPNs.)

 - Want to watch more?
 Check out the best streaming VPN

 How do I choose a Smart TV VPN?